 CNBC states that Facebook and Google account for 73% of all digital advertising, which has risen from 63% in 2015.
 Both companies also dominate growth within the industry.
-With experts suggesting that Google and Facebook could account for as much as 83% of global ad revenue growth.
+With experts suggesting that Google and Facebook Ads could account for as much as 83% of global ad revenue growth.
 However, Facebook advertising continues to grow at a considerably faster rate than Google AdWords.
-With Forbes reporting that in the first half of 2017, it saw advertising revenues of $17.4 billion, a 47% growth from the year prior.
+Forbes reporting that in the first half of 2017, it saw advertising revenues of $17.4 billion, a 47% growth from the year prior.

 This growing trend in Facebook advertising is expected to continue.
-This is due to a steady growth in the number of users on Facebook, as well as the amount of time individuals are spending on Facebook’s platforms.
+This is due to steady growth in the number of users on Facebook, as well as the number of time individuals are spending on Facebook’s platforms.
 While Google AdWords has been around since 2000, Facebook Ads have only been around since early 2012 when they introduced Featured Posts to users’ news feed.
 By the time Facebook Ads had launched, Google AdWords was already a successful and useful marketing tool for businesses, turning over a yearly ad revenue of $43.7 billion.
 It would be surprising to assume that Facebook could ever surpass Google in terms of the number of advertisers using their platform.
 In late 2016 this became reality when Facebook hit over 4 million advertisers.

 Despite the greater number of advertisers on Facebook, Google AdWords is still king when it comes to Ad revenue share.
 AdWords is responsible for 33% of the $223.7 billion spent on digital advertising every year, while Facebook only accounts for 16%.
 So why are more advertisers turning towards using Facebook for their campaigns?